What is Dementia?

 As many of you know, dementia is a chronic syndrome that affects the brain, causing the progressive decline of a person’s cognition and abilities.

-Dementia has a huge impact on daily life but because various parts of the brain are affected at separate times, people progress at a different rate to each other, meaning that no two people will have the exact same journey.
+Dementia has a huge impact on daily life but because various parts of the brain are affected, individual’s dementia progress at a different rate, meaning that no two people will have the exact same journey.

-The below serves as a guide of what to expect with the condition over several timeframes and what the common symptoms are.
-The key thing to bear in mind is knowing that help is out there.
-From your GP to organisations like Alzheimer’s Queensland, there’s all sorts of services and support you can access to help make life a little easier.
+The below serves as a guide of what to expect with the condition over several timeframes and what the common symptoms could be.
+Know that help is out there.
+From your GP to organisations like Alzheimer’s Queensland, Dementia Australia, Dementia Support Australia and the Dementia Network Sunshine Coast, there’s all sorts of services and support you can access to help make life easier.

 Symptoms in early stage dementia generally last for between two and four years, and can present quite differently in each person.
 At some point during the early stage, people tend to seek out medical intervention and diagnosis, as well as organisations like Alzheimer’s Queensland which can offer huge emotional support.